jiali-dev/wp-plugin-user-bookmarks/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Let your visitors like and favorite posts with ease!
+Let your visitors like and bookmark posts with ease!
 Lightweight, AJAX-based plugin to enhance user engagement and interactivity. 💖🔥

 == Description ==
-**Jiali User Favorites and Likes** is a simple, AJAX-powered WordPress plugin that allows users to "Like" or "Favorite" posts.
+**Jiali User Bookmarks and Likes** is a simple, AJAX-powered WordPress plugin that allows users to "Like" or "Bookmark" posts.
 Boost engagement by giving users a way to express interest and save content for later—all without refreshing the page.

 ### **🚀 Features:**
-– ❤️ Add Like and Favorite buttons to posts
+– ❤️ Add Like and Bookmark buttons to posts
 – ⚡ AJAX-powered for seamless user interaction
 – 🔐 Logged-in user support
-– 📊 Count likes/favorites per post
+– 📊 Count likes/bookmarks per post
 – 🧩 Shortcode and PHP function support for flexible placement
 – 🧼 Lightweight and developer-friendly

 == Installation ==
-1. Upload the plugin files to the `/wp-content/plugins/jiali-user-favorites-and-likes/` directory or install via WordPress Plugin Installer.
+1. Upload the plugin files to the `/wp-content/plugins/jiali-user-bookmarks-and-likes/` directory or install via WordPress Plugin Installer.
 2. Activate the plugin through the ‘Plugins’ menu in WordPress.
 3. Configure styles or placement if needed (shortcodes, hooks, or template integration).

 == Frequently Asked Questions ==

-= Do users need to be logged in to like/favorite a post? =
+= Do users need to be logged in to like/bookmark a post? =
-Yes, only logged-in users can like or favorite posts to ensure personalization and prevent spam.
+Yes, only logged-in users can like or bookmark posts to ensure personalization and prevent spam.

-= Can I show the like/favorite count? =
+= Can I show the like/bookmark count? =
 Yes!
 Use the provided shortcode or PHP functions to display counts anywhere in your theme.

 = Is the plugin AJAX-based? =
 Yes.
-All actions (like/fav) happen asynchronously without page reloads.
+All actions (like/bookmark) happen asynchronously without page reloads.

 == Changelog ==

 = 1.0.0 =
-– Initial release with like and favorite functionality
+– Initial release with like and bookmark functionality

 == Upgrade Notice ==